Make a feather candle holder

 Allow to dry and apply a second coat.

-modge podge chicken feathers to glass easily
+modge podge chicken feathers on glass

 I wanted to add this method because it is easier, but it does not work for all surfaces.
 It looked horrible on the blue frosted candle holder though it was fine on the clear glass.
-To test, dab a small amount of glue on candle holder and allow to dry.
-Once dry see if it blends in or stands out to decide which method to use.

-Chicken feather candle holders
+Chicken feather candle holders craft

 Decorating candle holders with feathers is a great way to memorialize a favorite chicken or even just to bring your love for chickens indoors!